 Example 3: the “urban cable car”, a very narrow niche

-Example 4: the climb through the front door of the buses, or the user at the service of the operator
+Example 4: climbing through the front door of buses, or the user at the service of the operator

 5 example: total free transport, social tariffs is more effective

-Example 6: the electric car, no car is "urban"
+Example 6: the electric car, no car is "city"

 7 example: biofuels, an unfavorable carbon footprint

-Example 8: the self-service car, an incentive to use the car
+Example 8: the self-service car, an encouragement to use the car

-Example 9: the inexpensive house promotes urban sprawl
+9 example: the house cheap, promotes urban sprawl

 10 example: PTZ, a perverse aid